 Plus, over the years, I’ve worked with over 30,000 business owners, assisting them in resolving difficult legal issues.
 As a result, I understand how devastating it can be for any business owner.

-So I’ve created easy-to-use, affordable legal templates for these three pages and more!
+So the best part is that I’ve created easy-to-use, affordable legal templates for these three pages for bloggers and small business owners.

 It only takes most of my customers around 15 minutes to customize them, and I provide clear instructions to make the whole process super easy and quick!